xtnctx/ArnoldsCatMap/README.md

 # ArnoldsCatMap
-##### Simulation of chaotic image encryption, returning to its original state after a number of steps.

 Consider taking a square image, consisting of N-by-N pixels, where the coordinate of each pixel is represented by the ordered pair (X, Y).